fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 osquery_status_s3_bucket  = "<your_org>-fleet-prod-osquery-status-archive"
 ```

 Feel free to use whatever values you would like for the `osquery_results_s3_bucket` and `osquery_status_s3_bucket`.
 Just keep in mind that they need to be unique across AWS.
 We're setting the initial capacity for `fleet` to `0` to prevent the fleet service from attempting to start until setup is complete.
+Note that your AWS CLI region should be set to the same region you intend to provision the resources.
+All regions are compatible.

 Now we’re ready to apply the terraform.
 From the `/aws` directory, Run: